|Nutrition Facts (per serving)|

 Gather the ingredients.

 Whisk the egg yolks in a medium-sized mixing bowl and set aside.

-In a saucepan over medium heat, combine the cornstarch, water, sugar, and salt.
-Whisk to combine.
+Whisk together the cornstarch, sugar, and salt in a medium saucepan.
+Slowly whisk in the water to combine.
+Place over medium heat.
 Stir frequently and bring the mixture to a boil.
 Boil for 1 minute and remove from the heat.

 While whisking briskly, add 1/2 cup of the hot cornstarch mixture at a time to the egg yolks until you have added at least half of the cornstarch mixture.